citp/privacy-policy-historical/k/ko/koe/koehlerhomedecor.com.md

   * How many people visit our site
   * Which pages people visit on our site
-  * From which domains our visitors come (e.g., "mindspring.net" or "aol.com")
+  * From which domains our visitors come (e.g., "gmail.com" or "aol.com")
-  * Which browsers people use to visit our site
+  * Which browsers people use to visit our site (e.g., Safari, Chrome, Microsoft Internet Explorer, etc.).